 These tell you whether the store is becoming easier to shop, not just whether the search box is being used.

 For the retention angle, read our article on search and repeat revenue.
-If you want the broader tooling view, start with our Shopify assistant comparison.
+If you are evaluating shopping assistants more broadly, start with our 2026 buyer's guide or the product page chatbot deep-dive.

 Try Dori if you want AI-powered discovery alongside product-page answers and shopping assistance.